 Ingredients like ceramides, fatty acids and squalene all help keep your skin barrier strong.
 Always look to a broad spectrum SPF that protects against UVA and UVB rays.
 If the product mentions infrared, HEV light or DNA repair and has antioxidants, then you’re onto a real winner.

-“At high altitude, over 54 percent of UVA rays penetrate glass, making pilots spending long periods in the cockpit up to twice as likely to develop melanoma," warns Abi Cleeve, MD for Ultrasun UK and founder SkinSense.
-"In fact, 56.6 minutes in the air is equivalent to 20 minutes on a tanning bed."
+Abi Cleeve warns that UVA rays can penetrate glass, especially at high altitude, “making pilots spending long periods in the cockpit up to twice as likely to develop melanoma," warns Abi Cleeve, MD for Ultrasun UK and founder SkinSense.
 So if you’ve requested a window seat, a good face of SPF with a very high UVA filter (look for over 90%; Ultrasun face SPFs are all at this level) will protect your skin en route to your destination.

-“Up to 60% of any sun protection can evaporate in direct sunlight, so it’s important to apply liberally, but also apply indoors at least 15 minutes before going out into the sun to allow the filters to bond with the skin and not be wasted on the sun longer,” says Cleeve.
-She mentions a survey by the British Association of Dermatologists that identified that 8 out of 10 people fail to adequately apply sunscreen.
+According to Cleeve, sun protection can evaporate in direct sunlight, "so it’s important to apply liberally, but also apply indoors at least 15 minutes before going out into the sun to allow the filters to bond with the skin and not be wasted on the sun longer,” says Cleeve.
 "Do it first thing, do it indoors and apply plenty," she says.

 “This is one of the biggest myths in sun protection and it contributes to skin damage and skin cancer cases," says Cleeve.
 "The fact is that as soon as the skin reddens, it’s in trauma.
 By protecting properly from the sun, the tan achieved will last.
 A 'trauma tan' from inadequate protection that occurs too fast only ensures that the skin burns and sheds, leaving the skin tan-less in days.”

-You might think that the beach is the only place you'll have to slather on sunscreen, but UV rays can penetrate 90% of cloud cover, according to Cleeve.
+You might think that the beach is the only place you'll have to slather on sunscreen, but UV rays can penetrate cloud cover, according to Cleeve.
 "It makes year-round protection important, particularly for avoiding additional skin aging when it isn't summer," she says.
-UV rays increase in potency depending on location and surface:
+UV rays are reflected differently depending on location and surface:

 So, ensure you pack on sun protection whether you’re hitting the beach, sea or slopes.
 Click here for the sunscreens pro athletes use to protect their skin.